Complete Guide on How To Read a Credit Report

 Bottom line

-Checking your credit regularly is important to make sure no information on it was put there erroneously or that could suggest identity theft.
+Checking your credit regularly is necessary to ensure that no incorrect information has been added, which could indicate identity theft.

 Damaged credit can have a big negative impact on your life, so it's worth making the effort to ensure inaccurate information doesn't hurt your finances.